-(4) Is the child of a laboratory school employee.

-- (c) During each period of enrollment, the laboratory school shall enroll an eligible student under subsection (a) of this section who submits a timely application, up to the capacity of a program, class, grade level, or building, in the order in which applications are received.
+- A child shall be eligible to attend a laboratory school if the child resides in the local school administrative unit in which a laboratory school is located and meets at least one of the following criteria: - Is assigned to a low-performing school, as defined by G.S.
+115C-105.37 at the (1) time of the student's application. - Did not meet expected growth in the prior school year based on one or more (2) indicators listed in subsection (c1) of this section. - Is the sibling of a child who is eligible under subdivision (1) or (2) of this (3) subsection. - Is the child of a laboratory school employee.
+(4) - (b) No local board of education shall require any student enrolled in the local school administrative unit to attend a laboratory school. - During each period of enrollment, the laboratory school shall enroll an eligible student under subsection (a) of this section who submits a timely application, up to the capacity of a program, class, grade level, or building, in the order in which applications are received.
 Once enrolled, students are not required to reapply in subsequent enrollment periods.
-The laboratory school may give enrollment priority to the sibling of an enrolled student who attended the laboratory school in the prior school year. - (c1) For the purposes of this Article, any of the following shall serve as indicators that a student did not meet expected student growth in the prior school year: (i) grades, (ii) observations, (iii) diagnostic and formative assessments, (iv) State assessments, or (v) other factors, including reading on grade level. - (c2) Notwithstanding the requirements of subsection (a) of this section, if a laboratory school has not reached enrollment capacity in a program, class, grade level, or building by March 1, prior to the start of the next school year, the laboratory school may enroll children who reside in the local school administrative unit in which the laboratory school is located but do not meet one of the criteria set forth in subdivisions (1) through (4) of subsection (a) of this section for up to twenty percent (20%) of the total capacity of the program, class, grade level, or building. - (d) Notwithstanding any law to the contrary, a laboratory school may refuse admission to any student who has been expelled or suspended from a public school under G.S.
+The laboratory school may give enrollment priority to the sibling of an enrolled student who attended the laboratory school in the prior school year. - For the purposes of this Article, any of the following shall serve as indicators that a student did not meet expected student growth in the prior school year: (i) grades, (ii) observations, (iii) diagnostic and formative assessments, (iv) State assessments, or (v) other factors, including reading on grade level. - Notwithstanding the requirements of subsection (a) of this section, if a laboratory school has not reached enrollment capacity in a program, class, grade level, or building by March 1, prior to the start of the next school year, the laboratory school may enroll children who reside in the local school administrative unit in which the laboratory school is located but do not meet one of the criteria set forth in subdivisions (1) through (4) of subsection (a) of this section for up to twenty percent (20%) of the total capacity of the program, class, grade level, or building. - Notwithstanding any law to the contrary, a laboratory school may refuse admission (d) to any student who has been expelled or suspended from a public school under G.S.
 115C-390.5 through G.S.
-115C-390.11 until the period of suspension or expulsion has expired. - (e) Within one year after a laboratory school begins operation, the laboratory school shall make efforts for the population of the school to reasonably reflect the racial, ethnic, and socioeconomic composition of the general population residing within the local school administrative unit in which the school is located."
+115C-390.11 until the period of suspension or expulsion has expired.

+(e) Within one year after a laboratory school begins operation, the laboratory school shall make efforts for the population of the school to reasonably reflect the racial, ethnic, and socioeconomic composition of the general population residing within the local school administrative unit in which the school is located."